bmaher74/quant_at/README.md

 [My Blog] (http://sayilarvekuramlar.blogspot.com)

-Dr. Chan announcing this project on [his blog](http://epchan.blogspot.de/2015/09/interview-with-euan-sinclair.html), see the bototm of the post.
+Dr. Chan announcing this project on [his blog](http://epchan.blogspot.de/2015/09/interview-with-euan-sinclair.html), see the bottom of the post.

 ## LICENSE